 Material published by the State of New Jersey can be found in the Government Documents section of the Alexander Library and the Government Publications in the Library of Science and Medicine.

-A guide to a wealth of electronic resources containing current information on and about New Jersey is also available through the Rutgers University Libraries' Electronic Reference Sources.
+A guide to a electronic resources containing current information on and about New Jersey is also available through the Rutgers University Libraries' Electronic Reference Sources.